fonnesbeck/git_tutorial/PITCHME.md

 merge.tool=Kaleidoscope
 ```

+Note:
-^ You can change your configuration as many times as you want: just use the
+ You can change your configuration as many times as you want: just use the
 same commands to choose another editor or update your email address.

 ---